About Us

 President /Program Co-chair: Lydia Pan

 Lydia is a retired pharmaceutical industry scientist turned environmental steward with a focus on sustaining biodiversity.
 She holds a B.S.in Biology (Yale) and a PhD in Biological Sciences (UC San Diego).
 Her professional career included more than 20 years in research on musculoskeletal diseases and 7 years in science and public health policy.
 She became a convert to gardening with native plants after learning about Wild Ones and reading Doug Tallamy’s “Bringing Nature Home,” adding a variety of native forbs, grasses and shrubs to her small suburban lot, many grown from seed.
-For the past three years, she has led volunteers to help replace invasive plants with native species and improve wildlife habitat at Coogan Farm.
+She leads a crew of volunteers to help replace invasive plants with native species and improve wildlife habitat at Coogan Farm.
 Lydia joined Wild Ones in 2014, began assisting with programming in 2017 and has served as President of the Mountain Laurel Chapter since 2019.
 Lydia is also a docent at the Connecticut College Arboretum, a Plant Conservation Volunteer with the Native Plant Trust and a member of the Connecticut Invasive Plant Working Group.
-She joined the Board of the Eastern Connecticut Conservation District as an Alternate Director in 2020.
+She has been a Director on the Board of the Eastern Connecticut Conservation District since 2020.

 Lydia lives in Mystic where she enjoys walking, tai chi, and exploring natural areas.
 In addition to native plants, she grows vegetables and orchids and keeps a small menagerie of snakes.
 She feels fortunate to share many interests with her husband Mark, also a retired scientist.